Vogelkop montane rain forests

 The Vogelkop montane rain forests is a tropical moist forest ecoregion in western New Guinea.
 The ecoregion covers the mountains of western New Guinea's Bird's Head and Bomberai peninsulas.

 Geography

 The ecoregion includes the montane forests above 1000 meters elevation on the Bird's Head (also known as Vogelkop) and Bomberai peninsulas.
-The largest area is in the Arfak Mountains and Tamrau Mountains on the Bird's Head Peninsula, with smaller areas in the Fakfak and Kumafa mountains on the western Bomberai Peninsula, and the mountains of the eastern Womberoi Peninsula on Cenderawasih Bay.
+The largest area is in the Arfak Mountains and Tamrau Mountains on the Bird's Head Peninsula, with smaller areas in the Fakfak and Kumawa mountains on the western Bomberai Peninsula, and the mountains of the eastern Wandammen Peninsula on Cenderawasih Bay.
 Mount Arfak (2955 m) is the highest point in the ecoregion.
 The Vogelkop-Aru lowland rain forests ecoregion occupies the surrounding foothills and lowlands.

 Climate

 The ecoregion has a montane tropical rain forest climate.

 Flora

 The ecoregion's forests are of several types, which vary with rainfall, elevation, and underlying soils.
 The lower montane forests are dominated by Castanopsis acuminatissima, along with Lithocarpus spp. and trees in the laurel family (Lauraceae), myrtle family (Myrtaceae), and others.
-At higher altitudes, forests of Antarctic beech (Nothofagus) are predominant, draped with mosses and other epiphytes.
+At higher elevations, forests of Antarctic beech (Nothofagus) are predominant, draped with mosses and other epiphytes.
 Conifers are predominant at the highest elevations, including species of Dacrycarpus, Dacridium, and Papuacedrus.
 There are also areas of limestone forest and semi-evergreen montane rain forest.